Norwich Park and Ride: 2005-2010

-2010-2015 contract
+2010-2015

 From 2010 until September 2015, the Harford, Thickthorn and Costessey sites are operated by Konectbus, and Sprowston, Postwick and Airport by Norse.

 Konectbus purchased a fleet of Alexander Dennis Enviro400 double deckers painted in a blue livery to operate the Harford contract.
 Pink livery Wright Eclipse Gemini double deckers operate the Thickthorn service, while ex London General articulated Mercedes-Benz Citaro buses run between the Costessey site, the University of East Anglia and the city centre.

 Norse operated a fleet of Plaxton President bodied double deckers to operate all their services, with Airport having a light blue livery and Postwick and Sprowston sites being merged, operating via the city centre and Norfolk County Hall.

-2015 contract
+2015-2020

 On 7 September 2015, Konectbus commenced a contract to operate all six park & ride service for a five-year period.
 A fleet of 18 Alexander Dennis Enviro400s painted in a new green livery were purchased.

+2020-2024

+In 2020, Konectbus renewed the contract to continue running all routes on the park and ride.
+In March of that same year all park and ride sites were closed due to the COVID-19 pandemic.
+All sites were reopened in 2022, except the Postwick site, which was not reopened until September 2023.

+In 2022, First Eastern Counties took over the contract for the Costessey service, purchasing a fleet of Alexander Dennis Enviro400 MMC double deckers for the route.

+In early 2024, it was announced that the Postwick site was being planned for closure at it had failed to recover passenger numbers to pre-COVID levels.
+However, the site will now continue to operate following alterations made to the 2025-2030 contract.

+2025-present

+On 2nd October 2024, it was announced that Konectbus would not have their contract renewed for the 2025-2030 period, ending almost 20 years of Norwich park and ride services by the operator with First bus East of England and Simonds Coach & Travel taking over.

+Commencing April 2025, the Thickthorn, Airport, Sprowston and Costessey services will be operated by First Bus East of England, with the Postwick and Harford sites now being operated by Simonds Coach & Travel.